CSRedRat/fedora-ultimate-setup-script/README.md

-As default it has my custom tweaked setup that is biased towards front end web development, but it also has things like setting up mpv for GPU acceleration, Pulse Audio for high sound quality and some great Gnome desktop settings.
+As default it has my custom tweaked setup that is biased towards front end web development, but it also has things like setting up mpv for GPU acceleration, Pulse Audio for high sound quality and some great Terminal emulator settings.

 ![screenshot](https://github.com/David-Else/fedora-ultimate-setup-script/blob/master/script-screenshot.png)
 ![screenshot](https://github.com/CSRedRat/fedora-xfce-setup-script/blob/master/Fedora_30_Xfce_2019-09-15.png)